 App reviews play a major role in shaping user behavior.
-Not only are they a crucial source of information for smartphone and tablet users looking to download their next app; app reviews are also one of the key factors determining where a developer or an app ranks in app store search results.
+Not only are they a crucial source of information for smartphone and tablet users looking to download their next app; they’re also one of the key factors determining where a developer or an app ranks in app marketplace search results.

 Not everything users write can be taken seriously, though.
-We here at ReviewTrackers combed through online reviews of apps on the iOS App Store, Google Play, and other similar sites and digital marketplaces.
-Here are some that, for their sheer entertainment value, made us laugh out loud.
+Using our app store monitoring technology, we combed through online reviews of apps on the iOS App Store, Google Play, and other similar sites and digital marketplaces to find some funny app reviews that, for their sheer entertainment value, made us laugh out loud.

 “I’ve thrown my cat out the window”